cyyynthia/pronoundb.org/HACKING.md

 PronounDB is entirely written in TypeScript, with a small limited amount of JavaScript for shared components (to avoid annoying compilation overhead when the benefits are small enough).

-The repository is a monorepo which contains 4 different packages (+ various configuration files):
+The repository is a monorepo which contains 2 packages (+ various configuration files):
   - `packages/extension`: Browser extension
-  - `packages/website`: Frontend source code
+  - `packages/website`: Website source code
-  - `packages/api`: REST API source code
-  - `packages/shared`: Shared internal library, for data/config/... shared between different modules

 This repo uses [pnpm](https://pnpm.io/) for dependency management and general management.
 You will most likely run into troubles if you try to use another package manager.